DanielJDupont/Unused-CSS-Modules-Detector/README.md

 Tested on Python 3.7.6 with VS Code.

-1. In VS Code, simply right click the **folder** you want to check and copy the** full path**, not the relative path.
+1. In VS Code, simply right click the **folder** you want to check and copy the **full path**, not the relative path.

-2. Paste the full path as your first argument into the terminal while running this python file:
+2. Paste the **full path** as your first argument into the terminal while running the **index.py** file with **python**.
 `python index.py /home/dan/Desktop/Unused-CSS-Module-Detector/`

 *Note that you will need to have Python installed and able to execute .py files from your terminal with this approach.
 Python environments can be easily changed using the bottom left of VS Code.*

 ### Other Notes

-The corresponding `.module.css ` file will be checked automatically.
+All `.tsx` and `.module.css` files will be automatically checked within the folder full path you provide, as well as inside all nested folders.
+This is achieved with Python's `os.walk`.

-*Note that the `.module.css` file and the `.tsx` file must be named identically, for example:*
+*Note that the `.module.css` file and the `.tsx` file must be named identically for the check between them to occur properly, for example:*
-`File.module.css` `File.tsx`
-`Profile.module.css` `Profile.tsx`
-`index.module.css` `index.tsx`

-Note that you must only provide the full path of the `.tsx` file.
-Do not provide the full path of the `.module.css` file as this program only expects the `.tsx` file.
+- `File.module.css File.tsx`
+- `Profile.module.css Profile.tsx`
+- `index.module.css index.tsx`

 ### More Examples of How to Use the Command

 `python index.py /home/dan/Desktop/interview_py/components`

 `python index.py components/codeEditor`